|Time & Place|

 Next came the cello in 5th grade for a few years.
 After this Steve picked up the acoustic guitar again and blazed right through a "Folk Guitar" method book.
 When finished he thought if this is as hard as it gets it's not for him.
 Then his younger brother, Will, started playing the banjo and his instructor told him he needed a rhythm guitar player to help with his timing.
 So Steve then picked up his guitar again and got into the bluegrass rhythm.
 One day Will brought home a Flatt and Scruggs LP, which featured Doc Watson on guitar, and Steve was hooked on flatpicking.

-Steve practiced hard with his newfound love of music, sometimes up to 8 hours a day.
-At age 18 he entered the National Flatpicking Championships in Winfield, KS and made the top 10.
+Steve practiced hard with his newfound love of music, sometimes up to 8 Winfield, KS and made the top 10.
 The following year was a wash.
-In 1977, Steve took 2nd place to Mark O’Connor and in 1978, at 21 years old, he returned to win the championship.
+In 1977, Steve took 2nd place to Mark O'Connor and in 1978, at 21 years old, he returned to win the championship.
 Then after being barred for 5 years he returned on the 6th year to win the 1984 championships again.
 Winfield bars the winner for 5 years and they can come back on the 6th year but in 1986 they decided to open up the contest to everyone and not bar the past years champs.
 Steve returned to win his goal.
 He became the winner and the first and, at this writing, the only Three Time Winner of the National Flatpicking Championships.
 He is also noted to have 3 consecutive wins in the Nationals because he was barred all the years he did not enter.
+Steve returned to Winfield to compete in the Nationals is 2013 and won 2nd place and is on the road to being the only four time winner of the National Flatpicking Championships.

 They have grown into the largest Kamps of their kind in the world with students traveling from around the world to Maryville, Tennessee.
 Steve and Donna have received the Gold Award from a reader's poll in Acoustic Guitar Magazine for running the "Best Workshops, Seminars and Camps" every year since 2002.